sigwotts/THM-Walkthrough/Empline/README.md

 ### Here we got the hashes of 3 users admin,george,james
 ![012.png](https://raw.githubusercontent.com/sigwotts/THM-Walkthrough/main/Empline/img/012.png)

-### We saves these hashes in a file names hash, next we tried crack these hashes using john
+### We saves these hashes in a file named hash, next we tried crack these hashes using john
 ![002.png](https://raw.githubusercontent.com/sigwotts/THM-Walkthrough/main/Empline/img/002.png)
 ## User Flag
 ### Here we find the password for the user george, and we use these creds to log in to the webserver using ssh and we sucessfully logged in to the server